 Both Harmony and Hunter take Karate classes with their dad.
-Harmony has a green belt, and often serves as Dave's assistant, and Hunter is a white belt.
+Harmony has a blue belt, and often serves as Dave's assistant, and Hunter is an orange belt.

 The family also has what Dave calls "a pile of pets."
-There's a husky (Zuki), a large cat (Kai), a tarantula (Kitty), and a couple of snakes.
+There's a husky (Zuki), three cats (Kai, Ronald and Ginney), a tarantula (Kitty), and a couple of snakes.
 Dave's snake is a four-foot ball python (Hydra), and Harmony has a three-foot ghost corn snake (Phantom).
-"Plus we have some fish tanks," says Dave.
+"Plus we have some fish," says Dave.